Scroll Top

 Community Property State

-When filing for a divorce in Texas, typically, the most contentious issue is property division.
+Typically, when filing for divorce in Texas the most contentious issue is property division.
 It’s important to note Texas is a community property state, meaning that all property acquired and all income earned by both spouses during the marriage is communal property, belonging to both spouses equally.

 Accordingly, Texas courts split all marital property equally between the separating spouses.
 Similarly, the debt accumulated between the spouses is communal and belongs to both spouses equally.
 Despite this equal entitlement, the Court may order an unequal division if there are “just and right” reasons to do so.